tahirahmad2030/Neural_Networks/README.md

 # Neural_Networks

-A project on working examples on Artificial Neural Networks and Deep Learning.
+A project on working examples for Artificial Neural Networks and Deep Learning.

 ### Install